ales-tsurko/cells/README.md

 # Cells

 Cells is a live coding environment.
 It allows you to organize and run code snippets for interpreted programming languages.
-That means SuperCollider, Python, Tidal Cycles, Node.js etc. can be mixed in the same project.
+Cells also allows you to mix SuperCollider, Python, Tidal Cycles, Node.js etc. in the same project.